FREE SHIPPING on orders of $85 or more

 Where did the English Butcher family come from?
 What is the English Butcher family crest and coat of arms?
+When did the Butcher family first arrive in the United States?
 Where did the various branches of the family go?
 What is the Butcher family history?The name Butcher came to England with the ancestors of the Butcher family in the Norman Conquest in 1066.
 The surname Butcher is for a person who worked as a "butcher."
 The name is derived from the Old English root "boucher," or the Old French root, "bouchier."
 Another possible derivation suggests that the name was given to families who dwelt in the French area of Boursieres.
 The two names have become confused over time, and the derivation of individual cases is subsequently extremely difficult to determine.

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Butcher, Butchere, Butchers, Boucher, Bucher, Buchere, Boutcher and many more.